NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/visualize.md

 # Visualizing your module

-Hardhat Ignition adds a `visualize` task, that will generate an HTML report showing the module and its execution order.
+Hardhat Ignition comes built-in with a `visualize` task that generates an HTML report, illustrating visually the module's deployment process execution.
+This can be helpful for debugging and verifying that your perception of your modules aligns with Hardhat Ignition's execution plan.

-The `visualize` task takes one argument, the path to the module to visualize.
-For example
+The `visualize` task takes the path to the module to visualize as an argument:

 ```bash
 npx hardhat ignition visualize ./ignition/modules/Apollo.js
 ```

-Running `visualize` will generate the report based on the given module and it will then open it in your system's default browser.
+Running `visualize` will generate the report and open it in your system's default browser.

+The report includes:
-The report summarises the contracts that will be deployed and the contract calls that will be made.
+- A summary of the contracts that will be deployed
+- A summary of the contract calls that will be made

-It shows the dependency graph as it will be executed by Hardhat Ignition (where a dependency will not be run until all its dependents have successfully completed).

-If something in your deployment isn't behaving the way you expected, the `visualize` task can be an extremely helpful tool for debugging and verifying that your and Hardhat Ignition's understanding of the deployment are the same.
+- A dependency graph of featuring modules and `Future` objects

+Check out the visualize report for the ENS protocol.
+TODO: add link